Personal Assistance Service Programs, Maine, Disability and Aging, Cutler Institute, USM Aging Initiative, Policy

 The purpose of this analysis was to identify opportunities for eliminating unnecessary inconsistency and increasing consumer choice and control across Maine's personal assistance services (PAS) programs.
 Thirteen recommendations were made based on the findings which indicated that Maine PAS programs vary in the level of support they offer but the difference in support cannot necessarily be explained by differences in the level of need.
 Additionally, Maine PAS programs have been and are currently working toward increasing opportunities for expanding consumer choice and control over services.

-Griffin, Eileen, "Access Choice and Control: A Comparative Analysis of Maine's Personal Assistance Services Programs" (2005).
-Disability and Aging.
+Griffin, Eileen JD, "Access Choice and Control: A Comparative Analysis of Maine's Personal Assistance Services Programs" (2005).
+Disability & Aging.
 19.